MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ### Task 4: Create the virtual network

-In this task, you create the Azure virtual network that hosts all of the Azure virtual machines included in the deployment.
+In this task, you create the Azure virtual network that hosts all of the Azure Virtual Machines included in the deployment.
 In addition, within the virtual network, you create the following subnets:

 - **bastion**